joaovictorgribeiro/RFM-Ecommerce/README.md

 **Context**

-I was hired by an e-commerce company to analyze the Recency, Frequency, and Monetary (RFM) indicators of its customers.
+I conducted an analysis for an e-commerce company to calculate the Recency, Frequency, and Monetary (RFM) indicators for its customers.
 RFM analysis is a key marketing technique used to segment customers based on:

 **Recency (R):** Time since the customer's last purchase (in days).